Sneakyhydra/Sentinel/README.md

 - NOTE: This will increase the download size by 2.0 GB.

 3. Type pip install -r requirements.txt
+4. Restart your pc

+- The program will download the "base.en" whisper model on the first launch (Approx. 140 MB).
+- Optional, if you want to launch the program at startup.
-4. Create a Desktop Shortcut of "StartingAssistant.py".
+  1. Create a Desktop Shortcut of "StartingAssistant.py".
-5. Move the shortcut to the startup folder
+  2. Move the shortcut to the startup folder
      (1) Press win + r
      (2) Type shell:startup
      (3) Move the shortcut to the startup folder
-6. Restart your pc

-- The program will download the "base.en" whisper model on the first launch (Approx. 140 MB).

 ## Commands